CalvinGomez/nosurf/README.md

-`nosurf` solves this problem by providing a `CSRFHandler` that wraps your `http.Handler` and checks for CSRF attacks on every non-safe (non-GET/HEAD/OPTIONS/TRACE) method.
+`nosurf` solves this problem by providing a `CSRFHandler` that wraps your `http.Handler` and checks for CSRF attacks on every non-safe request method excluding GET, HEAD, OPTIONS, TRACE and DELETE method.

 `nosurf` requires Go 1.1 or later.